 - She looked pale as though she had seen a few ghosts.

 - He treats his dog like his own brother.

-- He added salt in order to make the soup taste good, but the soup became too salty.
+- In order to make the soup taste good, she added too much salt..

 - If he were not such a heavy smoker, he would be alive today.